 On 7th December 2002 a fire in the Cowgate destroyed part of the heart of Edinburgh’s old town.
 Although the fire brigade arrived within minutes the fire had quickly spread to the South Bridge before consuming the Gilded Balloon.
 The fire burned for four days and a total of eleven buildings were destroyed in one of the worst fires Edinburgh’s living memory.

 Although devastating, the Gilded Balloon, not to be defeated, dusted itself off and focused on Teviot Row House.

 Since then, Gilded Balloon has expanded across Edinburgh to present shows at Teviot, the Museum, the Rose Theatre, Old Tolbooth Market and Adam House in 2019.
 Gilded Balloon are always on the hunt for new and exciting locations to present work in the future.

 Always with its finger on the comedy pulse, Gilded Balloon has consistently selected top notch acts to fill its comprehensive Fringe programme, bringing a veritable international Smörgåsbord of talent, capable of satisfying any palate.
 And every year we endeavour to grow and diversify in a way that captures punters, performers and the arts world alike.

-Karen Koren, Artistic and Managing Director, is the founder and continuing creative force behind the Gilded Balloon.
+Karen Koren, Artistic and Managing Director, is the founder and continuing creative force behind the Gilded Balloon alongside her daughter Katy.
 Over the years, Karen has earned a deep respect throughout the comedy and entertainment industry both in the UK and abroad.
 The award winning track record at the Gilded Balloon is ample testament to her success in innovative programming and in her instinct for unleashing previously undeveloped potential.